zhudavi2/SP2-HDM/README.txt

 - When starting a new game, some statistics of each country will be logged out to the console.
 Something to look at while waiting for the game to load :)

 Changes to previous SP2-HDM releases:
+- (V10) Fixed a crash that would occur in certain situations when creating a client state.
+- (V10) Fixed a crash related to calculation of nuclear military unit upkeep.
 - (V9) A player who tries and fails to attack a country, because they're fighting a non-offensive war against that country, will receive a chat notification of that fact.
 - (V9) When a country changes its government type, its income tax rate will be automatically set to no more than its new government type's tax limit, if configured and if necessary.
 Thanks to memento mori for initial code.
 - (V9) MYS now automatically trends towards EYS, instead of being affected directly by other factors that affect HDI components.
 - (V9) Estimate HDI components more accurately at game start.
 - (V9) Fixed an issue where client state relationships would persist after loading a game that didn't have them.
 - (V6) When performing covert actions against a target country, the positive effect on success rate of having additional cells in the target country has been lessened, further than it was in V5.
 Thanks to Fenix for the suggestion.
+- (V6) When performing covert actions against a target country, the positive effect on success rate of having additional cells in the target country has been lessened, further than it was in V5.
+Thanks to Fenix for the suggestion.
 - (V5) Fixed an issue in which if a country is conquered, and then another country changes its name, then the conquered country would reappear in country listings.
 - (V5) Fixed a potential issue in which countries with extremely low revenue wouldn't be able to build or buy non-infantry units.

 Fixes to SP2 V1.5.1 issues:
+- (V10) Population growth thematic map is no longer misleading.
+- (V10) Increase covert mission result randomness so that multiple missions wouldn't always all yield the same result if they were all executed around the same game time.
+- (V10) Fixed regions still appearing to be bombarded when bombardment has actually already stopped.
 - (V9) The Big-time Friend achievement is now obtainable.
 - (V9) Fixed an issue where the AI would unintentionally execute covert missions against the conqueror of the originally-intended target.
 - (V9) Fixed an issue where covert cells could travel to and execute missions in a conquered country.